Giray Bulak

 Giray Bulak (born 9 March 1958 in Trabzon, Turkey) is a football coach who was most recently the manager of Denizlispor and a former Turkish football player.

-Player career
+Playing career

 Bulak was trained in Balıkesirspor's youth academy.
 His playing career was short-lived, and after playing for a few seasons at Balıkesirspor, he obtained his coaching license.

 Coaching career

 Bulak began an assistant coach at Trabzonspor under Georges Leekens.
 In 1993, he became the head coach of Çaykur Rizespor.

 During the 1996-97 season, he led Kardemir Karabükspor to win the 1.
 Lig championship, promoting the team to the Süper Lig.
 He then went on to coach several teams, including Vanspor, Göztepe, Sakaryaspor, Konyaspor, Trabzonspor, Antalyaspor, Elazığspor, Denizlispor, Ankaraspor, and Vestel Manisaspor.

 In the 2008-2009 season, Bulak returned as the head coach of Konyaspor.
 Taking charge in the 5th week of the Süper Lig, he managed 28 matches, recording 14 losses, 7 wins, and 7 draws.
 In May 2009, the club parted ways with him.